 The Secret of Creating Viral Blog Posts

 Is there a hidden secret to creating viral blog posts?
 Unfortunately, there is no one action you can take that will guarantee that your post goes viral.
 Yet if you follow certain rules, you can increase the chances.
-If you are using Pulse App, I recommend you to add readability top articles, which will give you an idea about what kind of articles get viral or you can check out here.

 1. Create Lots of Great Content